 There are many observatories in the city, but none gives quite the same experience as what can be found at Seoul Sky.
-Even Seoulites are taking the ride up in the Sky Shuttle to enjoy the outstanding views of the city and the feeling of walking on the clouds.
+Even Seoulites are taking the ride up in the Sky Shuttle to enjoy the outstanding views of the city and the feeling of walking on clouds.
 To make the most out of your visit, follow our helpful guide!

 The Seoul Sky application is the perfect guide for your trip from the very start.
-Users can easily make ticket reservations through the app, as well as read explanations in foreign languages (Korean, English, Japanese, and Chinese available) about the various programs available within Seoul Sky.
+Users can easily make ticket reservations through the app as well as read explanations in foreign languages (Korean, English, Japanese, and Chinese available) about the various programs available within Seoul Sky.

 To go up, one must go down; at least, that’s how it works at Lotte World Tower, as the entrance to Seoul Sky is on basement level 1.
 Despite being located underground, this space gives off the vibe of being in a much more open area, thanks to the large screens installed on the walls and ceiling.
 While waiting for your ride up, enjoy the show of Korea’s history, culture, and representative heritage sites.
 When you finally make it to the elevator, aptly named Sky Shuttle, the one-minute trip up to the 118 floor will pass in no time as you enjoy the media wall display.
 This show features Korea’s beauty through nature and nightscapes, as well as exciting festival scenes.

-The top floor of Seoul Sky holds 123 Lounge, the perfect spot for a rest over a glass of wine and a small meal.
+The top floor of Seoul Sky holds 123 Lounge, the perfect spot for a rest over a glass of wine or champagne and a small meal.
 The view out of the windows here provides a panorama of Seoul unlike any other.

-* This column was last updated in June 2017, and therefore information may differ from what is presented here.
+* This column was last updated in March 2019, and therefore information may differ from what is presented here.
 We advise you to check details from the official website before visiting.